-You can manage your plugins in the plugin dialog which can be opened with Plugins > Manage and install plugins
+You can manage your plugins in the plugin dialog which can be opened with Plugins > Manage and install pluginsi ....

-When a plugin needs to be updated, and if plugins settings have been set up accordingly, QGIS main interface could display a blue link in the status bar to tell you that there are some updates for plugins waiting to be applied.
+When a plugin needs to be updated, and if plugins settings have been set up accordingly, QGIS main interface could display a blue link in the status bar to tell you that there are some plugins updating waiting to be applied.

-19.1.1 The Plugins Dialog
+20.1.1 The Plugins Dialog